Some patients need an interpreter for their treatment at hospital, from their general practitioner, or from a specialist.

 Read about interpreter assistance in danish

-Read about interpreter assistance in other languages
+Read about interpreter assistance in english

 Complaints about interpreter fees